The End of the Trail (and the Reynolds expansion)

-The Reynolds Winery will be up for a modification at the Planning Commission on Oct 4th [now continued to Nov 1, 2017] to add more tourism slots and parking spaces.
-It is the least of the proposals around the Soda Canyon Junction under review in the last few years.
+The Reynolds Family Winery will be up for a modification at the Planning Commission on Nov 1, 2017 to add 12,500 more tourism slots, 16 more parking spaces, and 5 more employees.
+(Agenda item 8B here). it is the last of the proposals around the Soda Canyon Junction under review in the last few years.
 The Krupp Winery was approved in June 2012.
 The Corona winery was approved in Nov 2013.
 The expansion of the Beau Vigne was approved in Sep 2016.
 The Sam Jasper Winery and the Mountain Peak winery were approved in Jan 2017.
 The Grassi Winery was approved in Feb 2017.
-And now finally the last of the pending projects, Reynolds, will no doubt be approved.
+And now finally the last of the pending projects, Reynolds, will no doubt also be approved.
+(Approved 4-1)

 It will not be the last.
-Just north of the Reynolds Family Winery a new residence is being constructed for the very un-residentially intentioned Ellman Family Vineyards.
+Just north of the Reynolds winery a new "estate" is being constructed for the very un-residential appearing Ellman Family Vineyards brand.

 The junction map is a sad predictor of the direction that the rest of the Silverado is headed.
 Somewhere near 35 wineries have been approved along the Trail since 2010.
 Most have not yet been built and their tourists and employees and deliveries have not yet arrived to further clog up what is already becoming a continuous stream of traffic at times of the day.